Cooperative societies can now sigh with relief after an Alternative Dispute Resolution (ADR) desk was commissioned in Kapsabet.

-For a while, the societies in Nandi County have been traveling to Kakamega to have a hearing of their disputes before they are forwarded to the cooperatives tribunal in Nairobi.
+For a while, the societies in Nandi County have been travelling to Kakamega to have a hearing to their disputes before they are forwarded to the cooperatives tribunal in Nairobi.

 Speaking while he commissioned the ADR desk at the Cooperative Offices in Kapsabet, the County Executive Committee member for Agriculture Dr. Kiplimo Lagat said the initiative spearheaded by the National Cooperative Business Association (NCBA CLUSA) will help cooperatives solve their issues amicably.

 ” As a county government, we will support the initiative for it is cheaper and takes a shorter time to solve disputes than the court process,” he pointed out.